ShashimalMadhuwantha/QueuePro/README.md

 QueuePro is a system designed to minimize patient wait times, enhancing the healthcare experience by streamlining queue management.
 Our goal is to improve patient satisfaction and operational efficiency in healthcare facilities.

+Simply Visit our Website for more additional Informations.
 ## ✨ Features

 - **Real-Time Queue Management**: Monitor and adjust patient queues dynamically.